lvenuto/roca-speed/README.md

 pip install python-flint
 ```

-Now we need fpylll and fplll for the lll reduction
+Now we need [fpylll](https://github.com/fplll/fpylll) and [fplll](https://github.com/fplll/fplll) for the lll reduction
-First we need to create the configure script, so either get it from:
+First we need to create the configure script, so either get it from: [Download](https://www.dropbox.com/s/ohprvleybgvgk3n/configure?dl=0)
 or
 ```
 brew install autoconf